Incendo/cloud/README.md

 ![build](https://github.com/Incendo/cloud/workflows/Java%20CI%20with%20Maven/badge.svg)
 [![central](https://maven-badges.herokuapp.com/maven-central/cloud.commandframework/cloud-core/badge.svg)](https://search.maven.org/search?q=cloud.commandframework)

 Cloud is a general-purpose Java command dispatcher &amp; framework.
-It allows programmers to define command chains that are then parsed and invoked from user- supplied string inputs, to execute pre-defined actions.
+It allows programmers to define command chains that are then parsed and invoked from user-supplied string inputs, to execute pre-defined actions.

-Cloud commands consist out of deterministic command chains where the arguments are strongly typed.
-When you write a command, you know exactly what type of data you will get to work with and you won't need to spend hours debugging command contexts while crying profusely.
-The experience of using the framework is like floating on a fluffy cloud in heaven.
-Its feature set is derived from Already existing Command Frameworks, while being less restrictive, opinionated and confusing.
+Cloud commands consist out of deterministic chains of strongly typed arguments.
+When you define a command, you know exactly what type of data you're going to be working with, and you know that there will be no ambiguity at runtime.
+Cloud promotes writing reusable code, making it very easy to define new commands.

 Cloud allows for commands to be defined using builder patterns, like this:
 ```java